Tidal (album)

-Tidal is the debut studio album by American singer-songwriter Fiona Apple, released on July 23, 1996 by The WORK Group.
-Tidal produced six singles: "Shadowboxer", "Slow Like Honey", "Sleep to Dream", "The First Taste", "Criminal" and "Never Is a Promise".
-"Criminal", the album's most popular single, won a Grammy Award for Best Female Rock Vocal Performance in 1998.
+Tidal is the debut studio album by American singer-songwriter Fiona Apple, released on July 23, 1996, by The WORK Group.
+Tidal produced three singles: "Shadowboxer", "Sleep to Dream", and "Criminal".
+The last was the album's most popular single, winning a Grammy Award for Best Female Rock Vocal Performance in 1998.
 In 2017, Tidal got its first vinyl run as a "Vinyl Me Please" exclusive "Record of the Month".